ipeirotis/Troia-Web/rstFormat/BasicTutorial.rst

  - Gold label : object with correct category assigned, can be used to test workers
  - Misclassification cost : cost of incorrect class assignment
  - Request : set of objects, classes, labels, workers and gold labels
- - DSaS data model : same as request
+ - Troia data model : same as request

 Basic usage
 -----------
-For most simple use of DSaS service you have to create a request with unique ID and then populate this request with objects and categories.
+For most simple use of Troia service you have to create a request with unique ID and then populate this request with objects and categories.
 For best quality of results you also should add some gold labels if possible.
 After that you can use some other service (like MTurk) to create labels and then add those labels to request.
 With all this data in request you can call